-Tessa Virtue And Scott Moir: 6 Songs That Would Be A Dream To See Them Skate To [Opinion]
+Tessa Virtue And Scott Moir: 6 Songs That Would Be A Dream Come True To See Them Skate To [Opinion]

 “My Kind of Love” and “Next to Me” by Emeli Sandé

 A back-to-back medley of Emeli Sandé’s gripping songs would fuel a dream routine from Virtue and Moir.
 “My Kind of Love” is a towering power ballad and “Next to Me” is a spunky love anthem.
-Seeing Virtue and Moir perform to either song or both, would be marvelous.
+Seeing Virtue and Moir perform to either song, or both, would be marvelous.

 “Glitter in the Air” by Pink